-- Do not subject your computer to sudden movements. - □ Keep the computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data to disk. - Do not use your computer in a place subject to extreme changes in temperature. - Do not move your computer while the system is in Standby mode. - If the hard disk is damaged, the data cannot be restored.
+- Keep the computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not move your computer while the power is on. - Do not turn off the power or restart the computer while reading or writing data to disk. - Do not use your computer in a place subject to extreme changes in temperature.

+If the hard disk is damaged, the data cannot be restored.